garrett928/TernTV2/README.md

 The output should be along the lines of "/path/to/this/project/env/bin/python".
 If it says "/usr/bin/python" then the environment is not active.

 Note: The paths mentioned above may be different on windows but the correct path should still include the path to your project folder.

+### Alternate virtual envrionment setup
+If venv is not working, you can try using `virtualenv`.Both will achieve the same result.
+If on the pi, run `sudo apt-get install virtualenv`.
+After installing, run `virtualenv -p python3./env` to install the virtual environment.
+And then, `source ./env/bin/activate` to activate it.
+Lastly, run `which python` and `python --version` to ensure that the path to python is the path to the cloned github repo and the version is python 3.

 ## Install dependicies
 Inside the virtual enironment run: